-A vLAN is a private network between Miniserver VM®s and dedicated servers in your account, facilitating entirely secure communications within your infrastructure.
-In addition traffic speeds are limited by the inter-rack networking infrastructure and not by each servers external bandwidth so vLAN speeds can be very fast.
+A VLAN is a private network between Cloud VPSs and Dedicated Servers in your account, facilitating entirely secure communications within your infrastructure.
+In addition traffic speeds are limited by the inter-rack networking infrastructure and not by each servers external bandwidth so VLAN speeds can be very fast.

-Any new vLANs that are ordered or the vLAN that is included with the load balancer product will get added as new lines to this page.
+Any new VLANs that are ordered or the VLAN that is included with a Load Balancer or Dedicated Server will get added as new lines to this page.

 In the service overview page, the following relevant details are displayed.

-The manager will also display the private IP addresses assigned to each host.
+The Host Manager will also display the private IP addresses assigned to each host.

 Adding or removing a host will trigger a network configuration change that can affect your service, so confirmation will be requested before performing any operation.

 The configuration changes are described in the following sections.